 Clap Your Hands If You Believe: During one storyline in the early-to-mid-nineties Kama stole The Undertaker's urn of power.
 The Undertaker said that he now had to rely on his Creatures of the Night (his special nickname for his fans) to provide him with the power he needed to win the match.

 The Creepy Undertaker: What his gimmick is on the lower end of the supernatural scale.
 Fans eventually stopped thinking he was creepy but many were genuinely frightened when he made his first appearance.
+Looking at old WWF tapings from circa 1991 you'll often see crying children in the audience.
 Other wrestlers may not have ever gotten over it.

 Costume Porn: Even moreso at WrestleMania.
 His costumes at WrestleMania 14 and 15 are good examples.